-Our new programmes have been developed after wide consultation with schools, industry and community stakeholders to include cutting edge information and communication technologies, knowledge and skills.
+Our programmes have been developed after wide consultation with schools, industry and community stakeholders to include cutting edge information and communication technologies, knowledge and skills.
 Our certificate and diploma qualifications will provide you with the fundamentals necessary for the major IT disciplines.
 Through the Bachelor of Digital Technologies (Level 7), and our graduate diploma options, you can then choose your specialisation.
 Plus our strong industry relationships mean you keep pace with all the latest skills and technology in an ever-evolving industry.

-Keen to study a stand alone course?
 At MIT you can apply to study an individual course to gain proficiency in a specific area.
 Our Certificate of Proficiency options allow you to study an individual course without enrolling in a full programme.

 Find out what Digital Technologies courses are available to study as a Certificate of Proficiency here.

 $60K-$89K per year (with some experience) $80K-$110K per year (with several years' experience)

 $45K-$77K per year

 $61K-$130K per year

 $49K-$60K per year $60K-$80K per year (with experience)